gwenshap/DBD-Oracle/README.win32.txt

 2) Use the PPM application to get the latest version of DBI

-3) Download the Pythian branch of dbd-oracle from http://svn.perl.org/modules/dbd-oracle/branches/pythian
+3) Download the latest DBD::Oracle from http://svn.perl.org/modules/dbd-oracle/trunk/

 4) Download and unzip the Oracle Instant Client (10.2.0.1 or 10.1.0.4) 32 bit from http://www.oracle.com/technology/tech/oci/instantclient/instantclient.html